microsoft/WhatTheHack/xxx-ChaosStudio4AKS/README.md

 	 - Optional challenge, using Chaos Studio experiments in your CI/CD pipeline

 ## Prerequisites
-- Azure subscription with owner access
+- Azure subscription with contributor access
 - Visual Studio Code terminal or Azure Shell (recommended)
 - Latest Azure CLI (if not using Azure Shell)
 - Github or Azure DevOps to automate Chaos Testing